dainiusjocas/blog/content/post/ingest_pipeline_kafka_connect/index.md

 ### TL;DR

-Specify the [`index.default_pipeline`](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html#dynamic-index-settings) in the index (or index template) settings.
+Specify your pipeline with the [`index.default_pipeline`](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules.html#dynamic-index-settings) setting in the index (or index template) settings.

 ### The Problem

-We need to index the log data into the Elasticsearch cluster using a [Kafka Connect Elasticsearch Sink Connector](https://docs.confluent.io/current/connect/kafka-connect-elasticsearch/index.html) [^1], the data should be split into daily indices, and you need to specify the Elasticsearch ingest pipeline.
+We need to index the log data into the Elasticsearch cluster using a [Kafka Connect Elasticsearch Sink Connector](https://docs.confluent.io/current/connect/kafka-connect-elasticsearch/index.html) [^1], the data should be split into daily indices, and we need to specify the Elasticsearch ingest pipeline.

 The [documentation of the connector](https://docs.confluent.io/current/connect/kafka-connect-elasticsearch/configuration_options.html) doesn't mention anything about ingest pipelines.
 After a quick consultation with the Internet you discover that there is an open [issue](https://github.com/confluentinc/kafka-connect-elasticsearch/issues/72) that Kafka Connect Elasticsearch Sink Connector doesn't support specifying an Elasticsearch ingest pipeline.
 WAT?

 ### The Workaround

-Say our pipeline just renames a field name, e.g.:
+Say[^4], our pipeline[^5] just renames an attribute, e.g.:
 ```shell script
 PUT _ingest/pipeline/my_pipeline_id
 {